onionhub/TIP/Askme.md

 # TIP

-Please create new issue in the "Issues" (https://github.com/onionhub/TIP/issues), if you need further information about the paper or you have trouble running the codes.
+Please go to the "Issues" (https://github.com/onionhub/TIP/issues) and create new issue, if you need further information about the paper or you have trouble running the codes.
 ```
 * This project is being developed.
 ```